-A dog that is pacing, restless and has unproductive attempts to vomit - These are the classic symptoms of a condition referred to as "bloat."
+Symptoms of pacing, restless and has unproductive attempts to vomit in a dog are classic signs of a condition referred to as "bloat."
 Be on the lookout because this is a real combination of symptoms that spells out EMERGENCY.

 Bloat is a common problem in large-breed deep-chested dogs, but it can also occur in smaller dogs.